 Service parameters, such as QoS information

 AN configuration is performed by the AN controller.
-When the IP connection is established between the AN and the Core, the Core controller could provide the AN controller a set of parameters for configuration of AN.
+When the IP connection is established between the AN and the Service Provider network through the access router, the service provider network through the access router controller could provide the AN controller a set of parameters for configuration of AN.

-In the case of AN shared by multiple Cores, each Core may provide different configuration parameters.
+In the case of AN shared by multiple service providers, each service provider may provide different configuration parameters through the access router.
 Therefore the shared AN could be formed as virtual access networks over same radio coverage.

 Channel Selection

 Channel selection is a part of radio configuration of AN.
-The unlicensed spectrum is designated as wireless medium for devices’ operation without permission.
+The unlicensed spectrum is designated as wireless medium to be operated by devices without permission.
 But as many devices are operating on the same frequency channel in same coverage area, the interference among devices is inevitable.
 In order to reduce the interference to each other in the unmanaged environment, the access network should select the proper operating frequency channel with less interference during the initial setup.
-In 2.4GHz band, there are three non-overlapped 20MHz bandwidth channels.
-In 5GHz band, there are more than 20 20MHz bandwidth channels.
+In 2.4GHz unlicensed band, there are three or four non-overlapped 20MHz bandwidth channels depending on the region regulation of ITU.
+In 5GHz unlicensed band, there are more than 20 20MHz bandwidth channels.
 The channel selection in the access network provides such mechanism to help the NA operating on the channel with less interference over the available channels.
 The channel selection may be assisted by the access network controller, or performed by the NA independently.

 When the access network powers up, the channel selection function of NA searches every channel in the unlicensed operating band and measure the channel busy level (loads).
 It selects the channel with the least busy level as the operating channel and enters the initialization procedure.

-NA may report the channel search result to the access network controller.
+An NA may report the channel search result to the access network controller.
 The access network controller stores the collected loading information of each NA.
 When a new NA powers up, the access network controller would provide some assistance to the NA to speed up the searching procedure.

 After the channel selection, the NA receives the initialization parameters from the access network controller and operates on the selected frequency channel, and transmits beacon frames after initialization completes.